digital-entropy/yalr/readme.md

 ];
 ```

-As you can see, `groups` index is group configuration, you can pass any laravel options there such as `as`, `domain`,
-`middleware`, `prefix`, etc. Afterward, the `web` and `api` are group index defined before in the `groups` index.
-It is an array of route class names.
+The `groups` section defines group configurations where you can specify Laravel options such as `as`, `domain`, `middleware`, `prefix`, etc. The `web` and `api` sections contain arrays of route class names that belong to these groups.

-#### Class Structure
+### Class Structure

-After creating a route with the command, we will see the example of the generated file.
+Here's an example of a generated route file:

 ```php
 <?php